Connect with us

 READ MORE: How much pandemic relief funds has your school district spent?

-Kane added that these results should be alarming not just for educators, but for mayors and community that can also play a role in helping students catch up.
+Kane added that these results should be alarming not just for educators, but for mayors and community organizations that can also play a role in helping students catch up.
 He pointed out that the learning losses are likely not the result exclusively of what happened in schools, but of many other community factors like broadband connectivity, hospitalization rates, and whether parents were able to work from home.

 “It won’t be just what schools do or don’t do that determine whether or not Mississippi students catch up,” he said.